jeremyhilado/seir-224-project-2/presentations.md

 # Presentations

 Each group will present their project to the class starting at **2:30pm on Thursday, Aug 25th**.

+**Each member of the group** must participate in the presentation.

 Following the 10-minute presentation, 5 minutes will be allotted for questions.
-We suggest the following structure:
+Take turns answering questions during the Q & A. We suggest the following structure:

 - Introduction
   - What's your app called?